shazow/everything/receivers-in-go.md

 and so on) it's a much more complicated situation.
 These are not vanilla local variables wearing fancy pants.
-The thing we might expect `this` to represent inside of a method could actually represent something very different once inheretance or metaclasses had their way.
+The thing we might expect `this` to represent inside of a method could actually represent something very different once inheritance or metaclasses had their way.
 In effect, it might not make any sense to give contextual names like `srv` rather than `self` in Python, but it definitely makes sense in Go.